influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/authorization.md

 - `REVOKE` permissions from users.
 - `GRANT` or `REVOKE` specific database access to individual users.

-However, InfluxDB Enterprise offers more granular permissions than InfluxDB OSS.
+However, InfluxDB Enterprise offers an [*expanded set of permissions*](/enterprise_influxdb/v1.9/administration/manage/security/permissions/#permissions).
-You can use Chronograf to access and assign these more granular permissions to individual users.
+You can use the Meta API and Chronograf to access and assign these more granular permissions to individual users.

 The [InfluxDB Enterprise meta API](/enterprise_influxdb/v1.9/administration/manage/security/authentication_and_authorization-api/) provides the most comprehensive way to manage users, roles, permission